This article was last updated on May 10, 2023.

 Check-in: When was the last time you saw your doctor?

-Doctors’ offices, medical clinics, urgent care centers, and hospitals have implemented strict safety measures to keep staff and patients safe during the pandemic — even as new infections continue to slow.
-Make sure you have preventive care appointments scheduled for the whole family, especially if you missed any over the last year and a half.
-Need to find an in-network doctor to handle your primary care?
+Make sure you have preventive care appointments scheduled for the whole family, especially if it has been more than a year since your last preventive exam.
+Need to find an in-network provider to handle your primary care?
 Just log in to myWellmark® Opens New Window to get started.

 Many lost health insurance coverage